Posted on December 7, 2015 in Addiction Recovery

 Of course, the reality is that you’re in charge.
 You’re the only one in the vehicle with a driver’s license, after all, and the only one who knows the rules of the road.
 In actuality, those squirmy, annoying backseat drivers don’t have a chance at getting you to your end destination (in this case, sobriety).

 Not letting your cravings have their way thus requires talking back to their big fat lies.
 Here are seven of the most common and persuasive ones, with some ideas for how to tell them off:

 - You’ll never get rid of us.
 Your cravings are here to stay for the rest of your life.
 On the contrary, most recovering addicts will eventually stop experiencing cravings.
 Getting there, though, does take time.
 The longer you can go without caving in to your cravings, the less powerful your cravings become.
-During the first year of recovery, for example, it’s not uncommon to go from dealing with urges on a daily, hourly or even moment-by- moment basis to encountering cravings less and less often.
+During the first year of recovery from substance abuse, for example, it’s not uncommon to go from dealing with urges on a daily, hourly or even moment-by- moment basis to encountering cravings less and less often.
 (Of course, if after a full year of abstinence your cravings have shown no sign of letting up in strength and/or frequency, you can always check yourself into an inpatient or outpatient treatment center for help.)
 In the meantime, reassure yourself these cravings are only temporary and will pass.

 - You have to satisfy your cravings right this minute.
 There is no other option and you have no other choice.
 The truth is that you really can choose to give your energy to something else right now and that you are responsible for the choices you make.
 Thankfully, you’ve got far more options than what your cravings are telling you.
 If you’re not sure about that, take a few moments to brainstorm the possibilities and write them all down.
 You could go for a jog or head for yoga class or bring a meal to a friend.
 You could literally do anything other than what your cravings are saying you must do right at this minute.